How to Become a Wildlife Rehabilitator in Connecticut

 Migratory Birds Authorization

 Applicants desiring to rehabilitate migratory birds, which includes raptors, waterfowl and most songbirds, will also be required to obtain a federal Migratory Bird Rehabilitation permit.
 Migratory birds include all birds except resident gamebirds, (i.e.: ruffed grouse, ring-necked pheasant, wild turkey, etc.), pigeons, starlings, house sparrows and mute swans.
 Requests for applications to obtain a federal "Special Purpose Rehabilitator" permit can be made to USF&W Service, Migratory Bird Permit Office, P.O.
-Box 779, Hadley, MA 01035-0779, Telephone (413)253-8643 or download an application form.
+Box 779, Hadley, MA 01035-0779, Telephone (413)253-8643 or download a Migratory Bird Rehabilitation Application Form.

 Rehabilitators must keep accurate records of activities and submit them on forms provided by the Department at the end of each calendar year.
 This will be a condition of appointment renewal.